telerik/maui-docs/controls/tabview/configuration.md

 ![TabView Scrolling in the Header](images/tabview-scrolling.gif "Scrolling in the TabView Header")

-## Overlaid header area
+## Overlaid Header Area

-* `IsHeaderOverlaid`(`bool`)&mdashIndicates whether the header area is overlaid on top of the content area.
+* `IsHeaderOverlaid`(`bool`)&mdash;Indicates whether the header area is overlaid on top of the content area.

-When the `IsHeaderOverlaid` is set to `True`, the header area is centered and partially overlaps with one of the borders of the content area, based on the value of the `HeaderPosition` property.
-The padding of the content area is adjusted accordingly, to avoid overlapping with the header area.
+When the `IsHeaderOverlaid` is set to `True`, the header area is centered and  overlaps with one of the borders of the content area, based on the value of the `HeaderPosition` property.
+The padding of the content area is adjusted so, to avoid overlapping with the header area.

-When the `IsHeaderOverlaid` is set to `False`, the header area is placed adjacent to the content area without any overlapping, based on the value of the `HeaderPosition` property.
+When the `IsHeaderOverlaid` is set to `False`, the header area is placed next to the content area without any overlapping, based on the value of the `HeaderPosition` property.

-## Swiping inside the TabView content
+## Swiping inside the TabView Content

-Easily change the selected item using swipe gesture.
+ Change the selected item using swipe gesture.
 This allows you to change the selected item of the TabView.

 ![TabView Swiping in the content](images/tabview-swiping.gif "Swiping in the TabView Content")